Zankoku-Okuno/blag/articles/review/season-12018b-spring.md

 ## Actions

-In my social life, this season saw my sis' wedding celebration.
+In my social life, this season saw my sister's wedding celebration.
 That meant I got to spend some time with my uncles, Mark, and Seian&Leslie.
 The Atlanta Pen Show was also this season.
-Seeing people I'd only known from online was surreal, but also reassuring to see that the really are the people they portray themselves as online.
+Seeing people I'd only known from online was surreal, but also reassuring to see that they really are the people they portray themselves as online.
 I also made a number of unexpected friends there, though despite some of us agreeing to meet soon, we still haven't.

 Speaking of pens, I've tentatively stepped into ink mixing.